Polling station sign

 If you have registered to vote in person, polling stations will be open from 7am to 10pm on the day of the election (also known as polling day).

-Local authorities have a responsibility to ensure polling stations are accessible.
-If you need assistance, either contact your local council in advance, or speak to the staff at your polling station
+If you need particular assistance, contact your local council in advance, or speak to the staff at your polling station

-From 2023, people in England will need to show photo ID before they vote at polling stations.
-This includes a passport, drivers licence or a travel card such as a bus pass with your photograph on it.
+You will need to show photo ID before you vote at polling stations.
+This includes a passport, driving licence or a travel card such as a bus pass with your photograph on it.
 A full list of acceptable documents can be found here

 If you don't have any photo ID, you can apply for a free voter ID document, which is known as a Voter Authority Certificate.